-Imagine how much time you’d be left with to spend with family, do some self-care, and indulge in other interests.
+Imagine how much time you’d be left to spend with family, self-care, and indulge in other interests.
 Your business gets to run non-stop without your constant involvement.
-Indeed, you can consider your VA your success side-kick.
+Indeed, you can consider your VA your success sidekick.

 What is a virtual assistant for real estate?

 For the sake of clarity, this article is exclusively on virtual assistants, not inside sales agents (ISAs) who are licensed real estate professionals.
 Virtual assistants for real estate do not require any real estate license and do not prepare contracts or handle transactions; they typically assist with less specialized tasks.

 Furthermore, real estate virtual assistants are more accessible to real estate professionals and are much more affordable than hiring an ISA or personal assistant.